1 Getting to Maryland by Air - Commercial Airports

 MTA Maryland website

 Baltimore's Metro Subway operates from Owings Mills, through Downtown Baltimore, to the Johns Hopkins Hospital.
 Service is provided from 14 stations and operates every eight minutes during rush hour, every 10 minutes during the day, and every 10 to 20 minutes on evenings and weekends.
-Basic fares are $1.60 one way, or a $3.50 Day Pass for unlimited daily trips on Maryland Transit Administration Metro Subway.
+Day Passes are available for unlimited daily trips on Maryland Transit Administration Metro Subway.

 1-866-RIDE-MTA (1-866-743-3682), https://mta.maryland.gov/